-CHA: Explanation of Requirements
+Cultural Heritage Archive Logo Explanation of Requirements

-Functionality: In keeping with recommendations from the Endings Project,1 CHA does not rely upon database software that can obsolesce.
-For each contributing project, CHA generates a static search engine based upon each project's needs.
-Static search engines only require the software updates that are necessary for any and all servers providing browser-accessible public web space.
+For each contributing project, CHA can help generate a search engine based upon the project's needs.
+Static search engines only require the software updates that are necessary for any and all servers that provide browser-accessible public web space: they provide pre-generated search returns, retrieved and sorted based upon user input via code that browsers can read (JavaScript, JSON, and hyperlinks).

-Contributing projects will be asked to create a basic folder structure on the backend, pictured above, for the sake of readability by programmers of the future.
-Prior to uploading in the repository,
+4. Create a clear backend structure.
+Contributing projects will be asked to create a folder structure on the backend, as, for example, that pictured above, for the sake of readability by programmers of the future, even if no documentation accompanies the resource.
+CHA leadership will assist project directors in creating this uniform backend structure.

 Documentation